Safety at Scale: A Comprehensive Survey of Large Model and Agent Safety: Open Challenges

 \subsubsection{Adversarial Evaluations Are a Necessity, Not an Option}

-While regular (non-adversarial) safety tests offer insights into a model’s general robustness, they fail to capture the full spectrum of safety risks that models face in real-world scenarios.
-These tests typically focus on overall performance but neglect how models respond to adversarial queries that exploit their vulnerabilities.
-In contrast, adversarial evaluations assess model performance under attack, providing a more accurate measure of safety in worst-case scenarios.
+While standard (non-adversarial) safety evaluations provide valuable insights into a model’s general robustness, they do not capture the full range of risks encountered in real-world applications.
+Such tests usually focus on overall performance but overlook how models behave when confronted with adversarial queries designed to exploit their vulnerabilities.
+In contrast, adversarial evaluations measure model performance under attack, offering a more realistic assessment of safety in worst-case scenarios.

-A key challenge in this area is \textbf{developing environments that simulate real-world attack conditions}.
-One promising approach is to frame safety evaluation as a two-player adversarial game, where reinforcement learning-based adversarial agents interact with target models to identify and exploit new vulnerabilities.
-This method offers a more dynamic and comprehensive way to assess model safety under attack.
-Such adversarial evaluations are especially crucial for commercial APIs, which often use filtering mechanisms to block malicious inputs.
-These filters can render traditional safety benchmarks less effective, as they prevent the model from facing the full range of adversarial threats it might encounter in real-world applications.
+A key challenge in this area is \textbf{developing sandbox environments that realistically simulate real-world attack conditions}.
+One promising direction is to frame safety evaluation as a two-player adversarial game, where reinforcement learning-based adversarial agents interact with target models to discover and exploit vulnerabilities.
+This approach enables a more dynamic and comprehensive assessment of model safety under adversarial pressure.

+Adversarial evaluations are especially important for commercial APIs, which often deploy safety mechanisms to block malicious inputs.
+These mechanisms can limit the effectiveness of traditional safety benchmarks, as they prevent models from encountering the full spectrum of adversarial threats likely to arise in practical deployment.